-[Events] Jiao Tong Baker Centre Seminar 2: Prof. Roberto A. Valdeón on Journalistic Translation Research
+[Events] Jiao Tong Baker Centre 2018 Seminar Series 2: Prof. Roberto A. Valdeón on Journalistic Translation Research

 Journalistic Translation Research

 This talk will review the most relevant publications in the subfield of Journalistic Translation Research (JTR), starting with the introduction of “transediting” in 1989.
 This term was coined by Karen Stetting to refer to the processes involved in news translation and has become a useful (and contested) word in JTR.
 While some have often use it in their research (van Doorslaer, Hernández Guerrero, Valdeón), others posit that it is unnecessary to have a specific term to refer to news translation (Schäffner, Bassnett).
 The talk will consider the two main approaches to news translation, namely studies of the processes and studies of the products, and discuss the connections between JTR and Communication Studies, from which JTR has borrowed a number of concepts and methods, such as that of framing.